J.K. Rowling Unapologetically Rips Trump Supporter On Twitter Who ‘Burned’ Books

 — J.K.
 Rowling (@jk_rowling) January 31, 2017

 Rowling tried to diffuse the incoming shots by supporters of the New York billionaire.
-She used a quote from the late British Prime Minister, Winston Churchill that said, “‘you have enemies?
+She used a quote from the late British Prime Minister, Winston Churchill, that said, “‘you have enemies?
 Good.
 That means you’ve stood up for something, sometime in your life.'”

 Another Trump fan shot back by suggesting Rowling is the “enemy,” part of the problem and the real estate magnate “stands up for something very, very good.”